rpdecks/rkp/content/english/blog/structuring-requests.md

 I am reminded of a case where I found out the name of a person who had first hand knowledge of something in my family history that I wanted to know about.
 I wanted to contact him immediately but was told that his wife had just passed.
 It wasn't the time to ask him to do something for me.
 I think we all get the picture.

 **When you are sending your ask over the internet:**
 - Will this person get a notification that wakes them up?
-- Consider the medium and internet etiquette and ask correctly
+- Consider the medium and internet etiquette and ask correctly.
 - Is a text message really the best way?

 ### **6. In person is better**